lemniscarte/real-time-audio-programming-in-C_SoSe2020/README.md

 Teaching material for the programming seminar ["Real-Time Audio Programming In C"](https://www.ak.tu-berlin.de/menue/lehre/sommersemester_2020/real_time_audio_programmierung_in_c/) of the summer semester 2020.

-Because we want to write externals for PD in this course, we are based on the coding style of [Miller Puckette](http://msp.ucsd.edu/).
+Because we want to write externals for PD in this course, coding style is based on [Miller Puckette](http://msp.ucsd.edu/).

 Therefore, there are the following spelling conventions: